Why should I work with a real estate agent when selling a home?

 What improvements/repairs should be made when selling a home?

 When you are ready to sell your home, there are several areas you are going to want to address to make sure your sale doesn’t fall through and your home doesn’t end up back on the market.
-In 2017, the National Association of Realtors reported that nearly 37% of all home sales that fell through were because of a repair-related issue.
+The National Association of Realtors data has shown that many home sales that fall through are because of a repair-related issue.
 With that in mind, the most common areas that a home inspector or appraiser will flag that can lead to your sale falling through are faulty wiring, poor grading and drainage, issues with the roof, issues with the foundation, faulty plumbing, and faulty HVAC systems.

 Should I sell my current home before buying a new one?